thiagolocatelli/parse4j/README.md

 #### Query Constraints

-There are several ways to put constraints on the objects found by a ParseQuery.
-You can filter out objects with a particular key-value pair with whereNotEqualTo:
+There are several ways to put constraints on the objects found by a **ParseQuery**.
+You can filter out objects with a particular key-value pair with **whereNotEqualTo**:

 ```Java
 query.whereNotEqualTo("playerName", "Michael Yabuti");